-Whilst the Council continues to deliver most of its key services directly there are a number of areas where services are commissioned.
+Whilst the Council continues to deliver most of its key services directly there are areas where services are commissioned.
 Arrangements are in place, to monitor both the administration of the services and the quality of that service and this information is reported back into the Council and monitored through the Overview and Scrutiny process.